roblatour/OMVBackup/README.md

 - optionally deletes the uncompressed backup image file after the compressed backup image file has been created
 - rebooting is not required

-## Testing results
+## Testing and performance results
-Testing done on a Raspberry Pi 5, running Armbian 6.6.41-current-bcm2712 and OMV 7.4.3-1 (Sandworm), from a 32 GB USB thumb drive.
+Testing done on a Raspberry Pi 5 (8GB), running Armbian 6.6.41-current-bcm2712 and OMV 7.4.3-1 (Sandworm), with a SanDisk Ultra Fit 32GB USB Flash drive.
 The backup image was written to an OMV managed SSD drive.

 Run times:
 - approximately 16 minutes to create the backup file (uncompressed)